Vicky O'Sullivan, MBACP (Accredited) Adults and Young People

 Since then I have continued to study and develop my professional and clinical skills.

-In addition to my private practice I have worked for the last 12 years as the counsellor at a large secondary school in Hampshire and, until recently, spent 7 years providing counselling for a 6th form college in Surrey.
+In addition to my private practice I have worked for 13 years as the counsellor at a large secondary school in Hampshire and spent 7 years providing counselling for a 6th form college in Surrey.

 I was also a long term member of the Surrey Trauma Support Team.